shner-elmo/Stopwatch/README.md

 # Python Stopwatch

-#### This module contains a class and a function to time your code easily
+#### This module contains a Stopwatch class with a context manager and a decorator function to time your code easily

 Below are some examples:

 ---

 First import the Stopwatch class